VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

+## Other Optimizations

+This section describes some of the other optimizations that the team included in the V3 release.

 # Implementation Details

 This section describes some of the significant implementation details in